Chris-MacMaster/Chris-MacMaster/README.md

 # Chris_MacMaster

-I am a junior full stack developer with progressive values.
+I am a junior full stack developer with a background in political science and survey research.
 My hobbies include online games, watching basketball, and enjoying time outdoors. :)